Nickname(s): The Natural State

 Brief History of Arkansas

 Arkansas was part of the Louisiana Purchase.
-But the money was paid over time, allowing France to maintain a garrison in Arkansas in order to guarantee payment.
+But the money was paid over time, allowing France to maintain a garrison in Arkansas to guarantee payment.

-Arkansas was a Democratic one-party state until the passage of the Civil Rights Act of 1964 and Voting Act of 1965.
+Arkansas was a Democratic one-party state until the Civil Rights Act of 1964 and Voting Act of 1965.

 Fur Trading and Agriculture were the primary businesses in the early years.